goFrendiAsgard/zaruba/docs/run-task/run-task-interactively.md

 Search: █
 ?
 Do you want to load additional value file?:
   ▸ 🏁 No
-?
-Do you want to load additional value file?:
-  ▸ 🏁 No
+✔ 🏁 No
-B💀 Load additional env
+💀 Load additional env
 Search: █
 ?
 Do you want to load additional env?:
   ▸ 🏁 No